Past event!

 P | Saturday 24th May, 2025 |

-N | Door time: 1:45pm Start time: 2:00pm |
+N | 1:45pm |

+What role does place play in human stories?
+And how can our emotional response to wild landscapes deepen our lives and those of the other beings which share our planet?
 From caves and rivers, to moors and marshes, join writers whose work is deeply rooted in British locations for readings and a conversation about our relationship with the landscapes that surround us.

 Sean Borodale works as a poet and artist, making scriptive and documentary poems on location.
 His first collection of poetry, Bee Journal, was shortlisted for the T S Eliot Prize.
 Asylum, for Penguin Books, was written inside caves in the Mendip Hills; his latest, Inmates, is about the relationship between humans and insects.